-If you’re thinking maybe you can do a better job with your tax deductions, maybe especially if you’re doing your taxes yourself, consider buying and reading our $37.95 ebook Small Business Tax Deduction Secrets.
-This 40-page ebook provides detailed instructions about how business owners can annually save thousands or even tens of thousands of dollars in income and related taxes simply by more effectively using legitimate small-business tax deductions.
-Interested?
-Click the button below to purchase your copy.View Cart
+If you’re thinking maybe you can do a better job with your tax deductions, maybe especially if you’re doing your taxes yourself, consider buying and reading our $40 e-book Small Businesses Tax Deduction Secrets.
+This 70-page ebook provides detailed instructions about how business owners can annually save thousands or even tens of thousands of dollars in income and related taxes simply by more effectively using legitimate small-business tax deductions.

 Tip: If you are a client, don’t purchase this ebook—or any of our other ebooks.
 Just email us and ask for your complimentary copy.
 Also, if you’re in the process of becoming a client, don’t buy the ebook yet.
 Rather, wait until we’re working together.
 We’ll then provide you with your complimentary copies.

 The book is instantly downloadable.
 You get the ebook when you purchase it.